Digital humanities: Tools

 Digital humanities scholars use a variety of digital tools for their research, which may take place in an environment as small as a mobile device or as large as a virtual reality lab.
 Environments for "creating, publishing and working with digital scholarship include everything from personal equipment to institutes and software to cyberspace."
 Some scholars use advanced programming languages and databases, while others use less complex tools, depending on their needs.
 DiRT (Digital Research Tools Directory) offers a registry of digital research tools for scholars.
 TAPoR (Text Analysis Portal for Research) is a gateway to text analysis and retrieval tools.
 An accessible, free example of an online textual analysis program is Voyant Tools, which only requires the user to copy and paste either a body of text or a URL and then click the 'reveal' button to run the program.
 There is also an online list of online or downloadable Digital Humanities tools that are largely free, aimed toward helping students and others who lack access to funding or institutional servers.
 Free, open source web publishing platforms like WordPress and Omeka are also popular tools.

 Projects

 Digital humanities projects are more likely than traditional humanities work to involve a team or a lab, which may be composed of faculty, staff, graduate or undergraduate students, information technology specialists, and partners in galleries, libraries, archives, and museums.
-Credit and authorship are often given to multiple people to reflect this collaborative nature, which is different from the sole authorship model in the traditional humanities (and more like the natural sciences).
+Credit and authorship are often shared among multiple people to reflect this collaborative nature, which differs from the sole-authorship model in the traditional humanities (and is more like that in the natural sciences).

 There are thousands of digital humanities projects, ranging from small-scale ones with limited or no funding to large-scale ones with multi-year financial support.
-Some are continually updated while others may not be due to loss of support or interest, though they may still remain online in either a beta version or a finished form.
+Some are continually updated while others may not be due to loss of support or interest, though they may remain online in either a beta version or a finished form.
 The following are a few examples of the variety of projects in the field: